 When I interviewed earlier this year for my new job in Germany as a Software Engineer, I wrote down a list of questions that I wanted to ask in an interview, both during and at the end of the interview.
 I categorized them by values / topics that I was interested in.
-This made it possible to ask questions and keep the conversation going.
+This made it possible to ask questions, keep the conversation going and is useful for HR interviews in Germany.

 Since I had a reference point to look at the questions list, there was not a point when I ran out of topics to talk about.
 Interviewing is a two-way process - you are also evaluating if this company is where you want to spend & invest your time in for the near future.
 You should interview the company like they interview you.